leoluz/limbo/README.md

 # Limbo

-This project is a Kubernetes POC to validate how it is possible to isolate a mount point created in a user namespace from other processes running in the host system.
+This project is a Kubernetes POC to validate how it is possible to isolate a mount point created in a user namespace from other processes running in the host system (the Pod).

 # Running the POC